-Entry-level Summer Intern (0-2+ years of experience) to support development of automatic target recognition (ATR) for Mine Counter Measures (MCM) and unexploded ordnance (UXO) mitigation working in close coordination with ARiA scientists and engineers.
+Entry-level Summer Intern (0-2+ years of experience) to support a range of projects such as development and implementation of machine-learning algorithms and software, and design, development, and testing of machine-classification and cognitive systems, working in close coordination with ARiA scientists and engineers.

-Pursuing a Bachelor’s degree in Physics, Engineering, or equivalent
+Pursuing an undergraduate or graduate degree in Physics, Engineering, Computer Science or equivalent

 Exceptional ability and desire to acquire new knowledge and skills to solve challenges

 Ability to manage multiple projects in a fast-paced professional office environment

 Ability to communicate technical solutions to project management and the development team